noopur-zambare/noopur-zambare.github.io/_experience/experience-2.md

 collection: experience
 ---

-I was chosen amongst students from 16 countries to undertake a summer internship at the University of Calgary.
+<p>I was chosen amongst students from 16 countries to undertake a summer internship at the University of Calgary.
+During my MITACS Globalink Research Internship at the University of Calgary, my research primarily centered on exploring the ROI (Return on Investment) of Data Analytics.</p>
-During my MITACS Globalink Research Internship at the University of Calgary, my research primarily centered on exploring the ROI (Return on Investment) of Data Analytics.
-I leveraged Natural Language Processing (NLP) and requirements dependency extraction techniques to develop a comprehensive framework for estimating ROI.
+<p>I leveraged Natural Language Processing (NLP) and requirements dependency extraction techniques to develop a comprehensive framework for estimating ROI.
 Furthermore, I conducted an extensive investigation comparing the effectiveness of active learning and passive learning approaches in enhancing the accuracy of prediction models.
-To ensure accessibility and scalability, I hosted the application on AWS EC2 and implemented CodePipeline to automate deployment processes.
-This research had a significant research focus, shedding light on potential ROI scenarios under various circumstances, offering valuable insights for resource management and data-driven prioritization within the business.
+To ensure accessibility and scalability, I hosted the application on AWS EC2 and implemented CodePipeline to automate deployment processes.</p>
+<p>This research had a significant impact on analysing potential ROI scenarios under various circumstances, offering valuable insights for resource management and data-driven prioritization within the business.</p>

 <h2>Deployed Tool</h2>
 This project is part of Software Hub for AnalytiKs, Technology and Innovation Hub (SHAKTI) laboratory at the University of Calgary where I worked as MITACS GRI.
 We have made it available to try upon request - <a href="https://roi.shaktilab.org/" target="_blank">AROhI: An Interactive Tool for Estimating ROI of Data Analytics</a>